JorelAli/CommandAPI/docssrc/src/entityarguments.md

 ## OfflinePlayer argument

-The `OfflinePlayerArgument` class is basically identical to the `PlayerArgument` class, but instead of returning a `Player` object, it returns an `OfflinePlayer` object.
+The `OfflinePlayerArgument` class is identical to the `PlayerArgument` class, but instead of returning a `Player` object, it returns an `OfflinePlayer` object.
 Internally, this argument makes calls to Mojang servers (via Mojang's authlib), meaning it can be slightly slower than alternative methods (such as using a `StringArgument` and suggesting a list of existing offline players).

 The `OfflinePlayerArgument` _should_ be able to retrieve players that have never joined the server before.